Sydney Rice, M.Ed.

 In 1987 I earned a Masters of Education from Cambridge College in Cambridge Massachusetts, with a concentration in Systems Thinking and Adult Learning. this enriched and supported my emerging coaching career which became my lasting life focus and purpose.

-I am currently focusing my coaching on military personnel and their spouses as they newly create civilian lives; and on people like me who are no longer young and not yet old, who wish to have lives with direction and purpose.
+I am currently focusing my coaching on people like me who are no longer young and not yet old, who wish to explore and create fulfilling lives with new direction and purpose.